Avoiding Rental Scams 101

 - ask you to make a payment to an account that is outside the United States

-- an unrealistically low rental price
+- an unrealistically low price for the monthly rent

-- little or no deposit
+- little or no security deposit

 - accepts pets, short-term leases, or is furnished for no additional fee

-- requires no tenant screening or application
+- requires no tenant screening, credit check, background check, or application

-- Always speak to the landlord before applying and paying the rental application fee
+- Always speak to the landlord before applying and paying the rental application fee.

 Reporting Rental Scams